tinify/wordpress-plugin/readme.txt

 = Features =

 * Automatically optimize new images on upload.
+* Optimize images in the background on upload.
 * Optimize individual images already in your media library.
 * Easy bulk optimization of your existing media library.
 * Resize large original images by setting a maximum width and/or height.